-Vicodin is one of the oldest pain relieving medications, having received approval from the Food and Drug Administration in 1943.
-It is an opiate painkiller (also known as a narcotic), that combines hydrocodone and acetaminophen.
+Is your family member addicted to Vicodin?
+Vicodin is one of the oldest pain relieving medications.
+The Food and Drug Administration approved Vicodin in 1943.
+Vicodin is an opiate painkiller (also known as a narcotic) combined with hydrocodone and acetaminophen.
 Vicodin works on the central nervous system, binding to opioid receptions to suppress pain, while at the same time stimulating the neurotransmitters responsible for mood and feelings.
-This results in a sense of well-being, combined with the relief of pain – an intense high.

-One should understand the difference between addiction and dependence.
+To determine if you or someone you love is addicted to Vicodin, you should first understand the difference between addiction and dependence.

 Addiction is a psychological issue, the chasing of a high despite consequences.
-Addiction can occur without physical dependence: drugs like cocaine or methamphetamine have minimal physical withdrawal symptoms.
-Non-substance addictions such as gambling, sex or internet also have no physical dependence.
-What is common to all these addictions is the unnatural cravings that prompt the compulsive behaviors.
+Addiction can occur without physical dependence.
+Drugs like cocaine or methamphetamine have minimal physical withdrawal symptoms.
+Non-substance addictions such as gambling, sex, or the Internet also have no physical dependence.
+What is common to all these addictions is the cravings that prompt the compulsive behaviors.

-Dependency refers to a biological need to take the substance because of chemical changes in the body i.e. effects of the drug have hijacked the body’s natural systems so the substance is actually required just to feel “normal.”
-Physical dependence can occur without addiction; this is the common experience of most chronic pain patients who are able to take their opioid medication as prescribed for pain but don’t develop the uncontrollable compulsion and loss of control.
+Dependency refers to a biological need to take the substance.
+This reaction happens because of chemical changes in the body.
+For instance, the drug hijacks the body’s natural systems.
+More of the substance is required just to feel “normal.”
+Physical dependence can occur without addiction.
+This dependence is the common experience of most chronic pain patients who can take their opioid medication as prescribed for pain but don’t develop the uncontrollable compulsion and loss of control.
 A desire to avoid withdrawal is not addiction.

 Anyone who takes Vicodin for any reason is at risk for dependence, even if they are not predisposed to substance abuse and addiction.
-Countless individuals start taking Vicodin to relieve moderate to severe pain and end up dependent, even when following their doctor’s prescription exactly, because Vicodin’s composition has the potential to alter the brain’s neurotransmitters.
-A tolerance can be built up quite quickly, resulting in the need to take more of the drug to receive the same effect.
+Countless individuals start taking Vicodin to relieve moderate to severe pain and end up dependent.
+Dependency can happen even when following the doctor’s prescription correctly.

 Recognizing the Signs

-There are generally five major symptoms of Vicodin addiction:
+There are five major symptoms of Vicodin addiction:

-- “Nodding out” is a first symptom of Vicodin addiction.
-The person may appear to be in a daze, even during a conversation.
+- “Nodding out” – The person may appear to be in a daze, even during a conversation.
 If confronted on this, they may become irritable and defensive.
-Generally this includes: poor attention span; fatigue; irritability, snappiness and anxiety; flu-like symptoms
+This includes reduced attention span, fatigue, irritability, snappiness, anxiety, and flu-like symptoms.

-- Obsession with Vicodin.
-They will compulsively take the drug, even when there is not a medical reason to do so, and may take it in various forms.
+- Obsession with Vicodin – A person compulsively takes the drug, even when there is not a medical reason to do so, and may take it in various forms.
 (Vicodin can be crushed and snorted, or added to water and administered intravenously.)

-- Physical side effects could include paranoia, severe mood swings, passing out, vomiting and nausea.
-Long-term effects of Vicodin abuse include liver and urinary system complications, liver damage, liver failure and jaundice.
+- Physical side effects – Could include paranoia, severe mood swings, passing out, nausea, and vomiting.
+Long-term effects of Vicodin abuse include liver and urinary system complications, liver damage, liver failure, and jaundice.

-- Procuring More Vicodin.
-As the body builds up tolerance and more of the drug is needed to create the same effects, the person may become obsessed with the need to obtain more.
-This could show up in “doctor shopping”, buying from overseas online pharmacies, prescription fraud, and pill-mill type medical practices, where a doctor, clinic or pharmacy prescribes or dispenses prescription drugs for non-medical reasons.
+- Procuring more Vicodin – The body builds up a tolerance and more of the drug is needed to create the same effects.
+The person may become obsessed with the need to obtain more.
+This could show up in “doctor shopping,” buying from overseas online pharmacies, prescription fraud, and pill-mill type medical practices.

-- Personal problems.
-Vicodin addicts will have increasing difficulties functioning in daily life.
-Difficulty at work, problems in personal relationships, inability to cope in general, combined with health issues, all point to addiction/dependency, particularly when the person recognizes that these are consequences of drug use but continue abusing anyway.
+- Personal problems – Vicodin addicts have difficulties functioning in daily life.
+Problems at work, problems in personal relationships, and the inability to cope in general.
+Combined with health issues, all point to addiction/dependency, particularly when the person recognizes that these are consequences of drug use but continue abusing anyway.